droglenc/NCNRS349/modules/PREP/MSTeams_Intro.md

 ![MSTeams Join](RESOURCES/zimgs/MSTeams_JoinCode.JPG)

 {:start="4"}
 1. Press the "Join team" button in that tile (it will appear when the code is entered).
-You should then be part of the Team and it should look similar to the screen below.
+You should then be part of the Team and it should look similar to the screen below (but with a different course name and semester).

 ![MSTeams Landing](RESOURCES/zimgs/MSTeams_LandingPage.JPG)